TieFijter/ftk/README.md

 - This repo is a collection of scripts, concepts and real world experiences provided to create a framework for security engineering success in a variety of enterprises.
 This is a summation of work provided to be helpful to others and promote growth.

 **NOTE** Any reference to individuals, real or otherwise, is only for the sake of demonstration.
-Any content is provided to help, not hack (well... not for nefarious purposes, only to help!)
+Any content is provided to help, not hack (well... not for nefarious purposes anyways!)

 **Remember always:** With great power comes great responsibility.

 - LoTR - metaphorically using this as a real-world organization to demonstrate how this could be used IRL.